Skip to main content

 To apply, visit www.risefortheworld.org during the Entry Period and follow the entry instructions to make an entry (a “Submission”).
 If you were sent a link by an organization or individual, please use the link shared to direct you to the application.

 Individuals who are unable to apply via the web pathway may be granted authorization to apply through a paper application on a case-by-case basis, depending on demonstrated need.
 Interested candidates must email paper@risefortheworld.org to request a paper application and provide sufficient reasoning for why the web pathway is inaccessible.
-We reserve the right to make this option available on a case-by-case basis in its sole discretion.
+We reserve the right to make this option available on a case-by-case basis in our sole discretion.

-You will be required to complete an individual project over the course of the Entry Period as part of your Submission.
+You will be required to complete an individual project between 1 June 2023 and 17 January 2024 (the “Project Period”) as part of your Submission.
 The project involves identifying a topic, researching it, designing a plan, executing that plan, and reflecting on your work.
 You will be asked to record updates on your work that share your project progress.
 The project should be ambitious, but this does not mean it must be perfect.
-The project can be part of a larger initiative, but it must be something that you start and end within the Entry Period and must be work you’ve specifically prepared for your Rise application.
-Work conducted before the Entry Period, but submitted to count as part of the project submission, may result in disqualification.
-Applicants will be encouraged to watch video lessons and complete short exercises related to the project.
-Paper applicants will be asked to complete the project, lessons, and exercises in a format that might differ slightly from the web application due to differences in technology.

 Proof of entry does not constitute proof of receipt.
 Parts of Submissions once made cannot be modified, returned or acknowledged.
 Participation in the Challenge is voluntary and does not require you to purchase anything from or to make any payment to, the Sponsor or Rhodes Trust.